devtarj/MS-Intune-scripts/README.md

 2. **Update apps using PowerShell**
    This ready-to-use script, when deployed using the **Scripts and Remediation** module of Intune, helps update installed software automatically and silently.

+3. **Reparir System Integrity**
+   This script will repair any flaws in underlying windows systems.
+Built on **System File Checker (SFC)**, it scans the operating system for missing or corrupted system files and repairs them automatically.